BrigitteLPB/Openclassrooms-MonVieuxGrimoire/readme.md

 > `yarn watch` # run with node and nodemon

 **Env File**: you can copy the `.env.template` file and rename it `.env`.
-The template file is already filled with a local setup that works with the original docker-compose
+The template file is already filled with a local setup that works with the original docker-compose.

+The `MONGO_DB_PORT` is only used localy in the `docker-compose`.
+You can removed it if you define it directly in the `docker-compose` or use a cloud DB (like AWS)

 ## Tests

 You can run tests with :

 > `yarn test`

+## link with frontend

+in the frontend project, search for all the config variables in `/src/utils/constants.js`

+`API_ROUTE` is the server root of the frontend, for example : `http://localhost:4000`

+`API_ROUTES` defines all the api paths on the server.
+No method specified.
+There are 4 paths :

+-   SIGN_UP: create a user,
+-   SIGN_IN: generate a valid authentification token,
+-   BOOKS: interact with the book objects,
+-   BEST_RATED: list the best 3 books in the DB,